What is Social License to Operate?

-Social licence to operate is the ongoing acceptance of an organization’s activities by local communities and the broader public.
-Social licence is not granted by regulators or written into law.
+Social license to operate is the ongoing acceptance of an organization’s activities by local communities and the broader public.
+Social license is not granted by regulators or written into law.
 It is shaped by how people are impacted by what you do and how you do it.

 That acceptance can grow, remain, or fall away.
 When it shifts, it can directly influence a project at any point in its life cycle.